 Ticks of Australia

-Despite their ecological importance, there are still large gaps in our understanding of where different tick species occur, how their populations are changing, and what factors influence their distribution.
+There are still large gaps in our understanding of where different tick species occur, how their populations are changing, and what factors influence their distribution.
 Climate change, land-use shifts, and the movement of animals—both wild and domestic—may all be altering the range and abundance of ticks.
 Yet many records remain incomplete or outdated, making it difficult for scientists and health authorities to track trends or anticipate new areas of risk.

 Ixodes holocyclus/Paralysis tick.
 Source: Ticksafety.com

 Australia’s best-known species is the paralysis tick (Ixodes holocyclus), found primarily along the humid eastern coastline from Far North Queensland to eastern Victoria.
 Its toxin can cause paralysis in pets, livestock, and people.
-In more arid inland regions, the ornate kangaroo tick (Amblyomma triguttatum) is common, frequently parasitising macropods but also occasionally attaching to humans.
-The bush tick (Haemaphysalis longicornis), an introduced species from Asia, is widespread along the east coast and often affects cattle, while brown dog ticks (Rhipicephalus sanguineus) thrive in warmer climates and readily infest domestic dogs, especially in northern Australia.
+In more arid inland regions of Western Australia, South Australia and Queensland, the ornate kangaroo tick (Amblyomma triguttatum) is common, frequently parasitising macropods but also occasionally attaching to humans.

 IDENTIFICATION TIPS